How do I nominate a charity?

 - Click on this link to nominate a charity and learn more about how the nomination/voting process works.

 - No, it doesn’t!
 The choice is really up to your child and what is important to them, what they want to advocate for.
 All we ask is that the charity is registered, it serves a local population and it hasn’t received funds from 100 Kids Kingston within the last three years.
 You can check out nominated and selected charities here.

 - Congratulations!
 That’s great news for your child and the charity!
 We will notify you if your child’s nominated charity is selected as one of the three to be voted on the night of the meeting.
 If selected, we ask that you ensure your child is present at the meeting to introduce themselves, the charity they nominated and in one sentence, explain to the other members why they nominated the charity.
 For some tips or guidelines, visit our Nomination page.
-Parents are not allowed to speak for their child at the meeting (however, you can stand with them if they need some moral support!)

 What if my child’s nomination is not one of the three randomly drawn?